-This exhibition, along with a series of profiles on fellow Torontonians, explores how the relationship between basketball and Toronto is unlike any other in the world.
+The exhibition, along with a series of profiles on fellow Torontonians, explored how the relationship between basketball and Toronto was unlike any other in the world.

-Home Game App: Museum of Toronto has partnered with Dr. Sarah Bay-Cheng, Prof. Angela Norwood and her students in the Design Lab at York University to develop an app that will bring basketball history to life via augmented reality.
+Home Game App: The Museum of Toronto partnered with Dr. Sarah Bay-Cheng, Prof. Angela Norwood, and her students in the Design Lab at York University to develop an app that brought basketball history to life through augmented reality.

-Through the app you can custom design your own basketball jersey and view contemporary and historical game-related objects, including the first Toronto Huskies game ticket and Scarborough Shooting Stars trophy.
+Through the app, visitors could custom design their own basketball jersey and view contemporary and historical game-related objects — including the first Toronto Huskies game ticket and the Scarborough Shooting Stars trophy.

-In addition to an app entry portal at Harbourfront Centre, three off-site activations will be connected via the Home Game app and will allow fans to learn more about Toronto’s basketball history and share their basketball memories through the app’s AR experience, including:
+In addition to the app entry portal at Harbourfront Centre, three off-site activations were connected via the Home Game app, allowing fans to learn more about Toronto’s basketball history and share their own basketball memories through the AR experience.
+These included:

 – Pan Am Centre